 Formally known as the Pedestrian Access Act allows CSPD to cite anyone sitting or lying in the pathway of highly-trafficked areas for pedestrians.
+Read the Proposed Amendment: Pedestrian Access Act yourself on the City of Colorado Springs website.

 "It's unsafe for both the people that are engaging in that conduct -It opens them up for being preyed on by other individuals, being hit by vehicles.
 I know you all are aware of the traffic concerns that we have in the city.
 But it's also unsafe for business owners, for residents that live in these areas," said Commander John Koch.